The Big Picture On a Good Real Estate ROI:

 Real estate and stocks complement each other in many ways.

-Personally, I invest in real estate as an alternative to bonds.
-It serves all the same purposes of bonds in my portfolio, from reliable income to diversification from stocks.
+I invest in real estate as an alternative to bonds.
+It serves all the same purposes as bonds in my portfolio, from reliable income to stock diversification.

 “But what about risk?
 Isn’t real estate riskier than bonds?”